 Draper is a leader in the practical application of modeling and simulation to prototype solutions in the digital domain prior to their development in the physical domain (e.g., digital twin).
 We continue to advance the state of the art in integrated digital environments, trade space exploration, multi-physics modeling and optimization, and data visualization.
 Applications include hypersonic vehicles, space and re-entry vehicles, biological diagnostic design and spectrum effects.
 Abstract modeling skills, software development best practices, and statistics and machine learning all come together to create useful quick-turn simulation models for Draper’s current and future needs.

 For work with government biosecurity and pharmaceutical partners, as well as internal research, Draper uses its advanced high throughput human tissue-based organ on chip platform, PREDICT96, and a Biosafety Level-3 (BSL-3) high containment capability, toward disease modeling and therapeutic discovery for COVID-19 and other pandemic diseases.
-Achievements include demonstration and characterization of SARS-CoV-2 infection in human lung tissue, the first known report of an organ-on- chip platform capable of supporting native SARS-CoV-2 replication in patient tissue.
+Achievements include demonstration and characterization of SARS-CoV-2 infection in human lung tissue, and screening SARS-CoV-2 antiviral drugs to predict clinical outcomes.
 This capability will enable development of targeted COVID therapies against viral variants.
 Draper is working with multiple partners toward application against a range of infectious diseases and other biothreats.